 WAEC subject combination (requirements) for Insurance and Risk Management

 You’re expected to have at least 5 credits on the required WAEC subject combination needed to study Insurance and Risk Management in Nigeria universities.
 This subject combination is also applicable to other O’level exams such as NECO AND GCE.
-The O level requirement, that is, the required WAEC subject combination for Insurance and Risk Management must include:
+The required WAEC subject combination (O level requirement) for Insurance and Risk Management must include: